danielaccarvajall/danielaccarvajall/README.md

 ---

-🔬 Current focus:
-- Bioinformatics
-- Data Analytics & Statistical Machine Learning
-- Metabolomics
-- Python & R
-- Computational Biology

-📍 Based in Birmingham, UK

 ## About me

-I am a biologist with a specialization in statistics currently pursuing an MSc in Bioinformatics.
+I am a biologist with a postgraduate specialization in statistics, currently pursuing an MSc in Bioinformatics.

 My background combines experimental biology, omics, and quantitative analysis, and I am interested in applying computational methods to understand biological systems and support translational research.